microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/Get-MgDriveFollowingContent.md

 # Get-MgDriveFollowingContent

 ## SYNOPSIS
-Get content for the navigation property following from drives
+The content stream, if the item represents a file.

 ## SYNTAX